ThuCommix/Sharpex2D/README.md

 <img src="https://www.codeplex.com/Download?ProjectName=sharpex2d&DownloadId=879927"/>

-####Opensource 2D GameEngine for indie developers
+####Opensource 2d game framework for indie developers

-Sharpex2D allows you to create beautiful 2D games under .NET for Windows and Mono compatible systems.
-This engine is completly open source and free to use, even for comercial projects.
-It's written in C# and supports the following graphic frameworks.

-######Graphics
-* DirectX9
-* DirectX10
-* DirectX11
+Sharpex2D supports you on creating 2d games in your favorite language c# or vb.net.
+The framework is completely open source and can be used even in commercial projects.

+######Key-features
-* OpenGL
+* OpenGL and DirectX graphic utilization
-* Graphics Device Interface

-There are also different types of handling input.
-The supported devices are listed below.

-######Input
-* Keyboard
-* Mouse
-* Touch
+* Contentsystem for easy content importing
-* Gamepad
+* Audio support
+* Different input mechanism such as keyboad, mouse, gamepad, joystick and touch
-* Joystick
+* Networking

-######Getting started
-Checkout the [wiki](https://github.com/ThuCommix/Sharpex2D/wiki), and get a quick overview of how to use Sharpex2D in your game.

-You can download the engine via nuget (https://www.nuget.org/profiles/ThuCommix/).
-For additional info visit http://sharpex2d.de/ .
-The source code can be found here: https://github.com/ThuCommix/Sharpex2D .
+* Scripting through csharp- and vb script

+The actuall implementation is abstract so you could write your own rendering or audio mechanism.

+(Readme WIP)